axibase/atsd/api/data/series/examples/query-rate.md

 With counter mode ON, the `rate` function ignores negative changes between consecutive samples.

-In the example below, the sample at 2016-02-16T12:35:12.000Z was ignored.
+In the example below, the sample at `2016-02-16T12:35:12.000Z` is ignored.

-The default behavior counter is ON.
+The default behavior counter is `ON`.

 ### Request